BinWang0213/PyGRDECL/README.md

 #Convert ECLIPSE grdecl format into VTK
 Model.GRDECL2VTK()

-#Decompose the model into sub-volumes in terms of fault automatically
+#Decompose the model into sub-volumes in terms of faults automatically (this function requires shapely library)
 Model.decomposeModel()

 #Output to VTK format